aliceincryptoland/BSCSmartcontractCaller/README.md

 ### Secrets

-'''PRIVATE_KEY''' : the private key that you wish to sign transactions with.
+`PRIVATE_KEY` : the private key that you wish to sign transactions with.

 ### Parameters

-'BLOCKCHAIN': "'bsc-mainnet' or 'bsc-testnet'",
-'''PUBLIC_ADDRESS''': "your public address",
+`BLOCKCHAIN`: "'bsc-mainnet' or 'bsc-testnet'", `PUBLIC_ADDRESS`: "your public address", `CONTRACT_ADDRESS`: "e.g. 0xe9e7cea3dedca5984780bafc599bd69add087d56",
-'''CONTRACT_ADDRESS''': "e.g. 0xe9e7cea3dedca5984780bafc599bd69add087d56",
-'''METHOD_NAME''': "name of method you want to call with parameter types e.g. 'transfer(address,uint256)'",
-'''METHOD_TYPE''': "the method type : 'read' (does not alter contract state) or 'write' (alters the contract state)",
-'''METHOD_PARAMETERS''': "they should be placed in an array e.g. ' ['0x437C2AD9E62e3f9Ef8d76Dd6Bb1A5deF35B37Cc7', 123]' "
+`METHOD_NAME`: "name of method you want to call with parameter types e.g. 'transfer(address,uint256)'", `METHOD_TYPE`: "the method type : 'read' (does not alter contract state) or 'write' (alters the contract state)", `METHOD_PARAMETERS`: "they should be placed in an array e.g. ' ['0x437C2AD9E62e3f9Ef8d76Dd6Bb1A5deF35B37Cc7', 123]' "

 ### ABI